Skip to content

 }

-• For attendees moving from waitlist to main list
+• For attendees moving from the waiting list to the main list

 json5